jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 - The data qubit is $\ket{0}$ and the measurement qubit is also $\ket{0}$
 - The data qubit is $\ket{1}$ and the measurement qubit is also $\ket{1}$

 The whole system, including the data qubit and the measurement qubit is now in a joint superposition.
-The *many-worlds* interpretation of quantum mechanics treats this as if the world splits into two independent realities.
+Performing a collapse-free measurement of this kind inside a quantum algorithm can sometimes be useful.

-In a real-world measurement, the measuring aparatus is not a single qubit.
+In a real-world measurement, where we obtain a result outside the quantum system, the measuring aparatus is not a single qubit.
 The measurement qubit becomes entangled with more and more other qubits (e.g. atoms) in the measuring device and the entanglement spreads into the environment, so that there is a big multi-qubit entanglement which has a consistent view of the measurement outcome.
-This is called *Decoherence*.
 Entanglements are very easy to create but difficult to delete, so the measurement becomes irreversible.

-However, using another qubit as a measuring device can be useful within a quantum circuit, where we are in control of the measurment qubit so that the entanglement does not spread.
+This loss of information to the environment is called *Decoherence*.
+The evolution of the system being measured is no longer unitary, although the whole system as a whole, including the environment, is still unitary.

 ### Principle of Implicit Measurement